-"Anyone choosing to handle fireworks this holiday needs to be especially mindful of proper safety precautions, particularly if young children are around."
+"Anyone choosing to handle fireworks this holiday needs to be especially mindful of proper safety precautions," Chaney said.
+"In particular, you need to be careful if young children are around as they are often more likely to get hurt."

 The risk of fireworks injury is highest for young people ages 0-4, followed by children 10-14.
 Sparklers, often a favorite with children, accounted for 30% of injuries in 2014, they can reach up to 1200 ° Fahrenheit, which is hot enough to cause third-degree burns.